Easy Raspberry Lemonade

 Ingredients for homemade raspberry lemonade

 • Fresh Lemon Juice.
 You MUST use freshly squeezed lemon juice for homemade lemonade!
-Bottled lemon juice tends to run bitter and acidic tasting, so for the best flavor, stick with fresh lemon juice.
+Bottled lemon juice tends to run bitter and acidic tasting, so for the best tasting lemonade stick with fresh lemon juice.

 • Raspberries.
 You can use frozen raspberries OR fresh raspberries to make raspberry lemonade from scratch.
 They’ll both work beautifully!
 If I’m using frozen berries, I like to thaw them for a bit in advance, if I can, since they’ll be easier to work with.